Our maternity services during Coronavirus (Covid-19)

 How long will my test results take?

-Pregnant and new mums should continue to follow strict social distancing.
+Pregnant women and new mums should continue to follow strict social distancing.

 Am I required to take the test?

 The test is recommended but it remains your choice whether to take the test or not.

 What if I decline the test?

 You will always be welcome.
 We are actively encouraging all women to continue to attend for their antenatal, labour and postnatal care for the wellbeing of themselves and their babies.
 Your care will not change if you do not have any COVID-19 symptoms.